rumsystem/quorum/Tutorial.md

 - all announced user or producer

 After a  node received snapshot from owner(wether in syncing or not), it will apply all configuration info to local db.That means the node have all up-to-date configuration and no need to wait block syncing finished.
-Clinet app should check snapshot "tag" by using getGroups API.
+Client app should check snapshot "tag" by using getGroups API.
 A new section is added to group info.

 example: